 FSET Regions and Service Providers

-Starting April 1, 2015, there will be new FSET regions across the state.
+As of April 1, 2015, there are new FSET regions across the state.
 Some of these regions may have a new FSET service provider.
 See the FSET region map to find your region and your FSET service provider.